Clinton River Water Festival

-The 2015 Clinton River Water Festival at Oakland University will take place on May 15 and will accommodate up to 28 classes.
-The Water Festival is a half or full day educational experience for students from Clinton River watershed community schools in Oakland County.
+The 2017 Clinton River Water Festival at Oakland University will take place on May 19 and will accommodate up to 28 classes.
+The Water Festival is a full day educational experience for students from Clinton River watershed community schools in Oakland County.
 Students will learn about the central role water and the Clinton River plays within their region.

 Oakland University in Rochester offers an outstanding learning environment as the university is situated on Galloway Creek as it joins Clinton River main. each class will attend a series of outdoor and indoor presentations.
 Each presentation will be approximately 25 minutes and will be designed, as much as possible, to be interactive, hands-on learning experiences.
 All presentations relate to water, its uses, and critical importance to us and our environment.

 Approximately two weeks before the Water Festival, each registered class will receive a Water Festival package outlining their day's events and listing any other important information.

 Water Festivals are designed to help 5th grade students learn about the importance of water and how it is used in their daily lives.
 The objective of a water festival is to provide students with activities to help them understand water resource related issues.
 Some of these issues include:

 - Ecosystem (biodiversity, polluted vs. unpolluted water, urban vs. rural settings, wetlands)

 - Geosphere (the Great Lakes, the river, streambank erosion, impacts on habitat)